hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/id-cards-playground.md

 Importing and exporting ID cards is the simplest way to grant access to other users of the business network in Playground.
 Valid ID cards must be created using one of the methods above, but can then be exported and sent to other users.

-_Please note_: An ID card must not be used to connect to a business network before it is exported, or it will be unusable after it is imported.

 ### Exporting ID Cards

 1. To export an ID card create an identity by [using a business network](#creating-an-id-card-within-a-business-network) and add the ID card to your wallet.

 2. On the **My Wallet** page, click the **Export** icon on the ID card you wish to export.
 The ID card should download as a `.card` file.

-_Please note_: An ID card must not be used to connect to a business network before it is exported, or it will be unusable after it is imported.

 ### Importing ID Cards